TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Selecting a valid python.exe file will save it's location in a .mat file in 'NeuroMod_Path/Modules/MISC/Variables (do not edit)/Python_Conda_Path.mat'.
 Each time you start NeuroMod, it searches for this file and checks whether the path saved within is valid.
 So if you move NeuroMod to a different PC with a different path to the python.exe, this file is deleted.
 However, if you should accidently give a path to the wrong python.exe, either delete this variable manually, or use the menu bar on top of the NeurMod main window.
 Select 'Extras', 'Delete Saved Paths' and click 'Python Path to Spikeinterface Environment' to delete it.
 When you want to conduct spike sorting afterwards, you are asked again for a new location of the python.exe.
 The same holds true for the path to the Spike2 CEDS64ML folder when you want to load Spike2 recordings and to the pthon.exe for using the NeuralEnsemble NEO library.

-To load sorting results from SpikeInterface spike sorting INTO NeuroMod that you create with your own code or the respective package GUI's OUTSIDE of NeuroMod, you need to save the results as .npy files for example with the export_to_phy function (like the native Kilosort output) and you additionally need to save a SpikePositions.mat file saving the spike locations from the SpikeInterface analyzer object of your sorting.
+To load sorting results from SpikeInterface spike sorting INTO NeuroMod that you created with your own code or the respective package GUI's OUTSIDE of NeuroMod (like the Kilosort GUI), you need to save the results as .npy files for example with the export_to_phy function (like the native Kilosort output) and you additionally need to save a SpikePositions.mat file saving the spike locations from the SpikeInterface analyzer object of your sorting.
+Additionally, you need to save a max_template_channel_index.npy file with the maximum template channel for each cluster.
 Here is an example code how to get this information in SpikeInterface:

+SpikePositions.mat:

 ```python
 compute_dict = {